Francesco601/AWESOME-Operating-System-Resources/README.md

 - <a href="http://160592857366.free.fr/joe/ebooks/ShareData/Design%20of%20the%20Unix%20Operating%20System%20By%20Maurice%20Bach.pdf"> The Design of the Unix Operating System - Maurice J. Bach (pdf)</a>
 - <a href="https://www.infobooks.org/free-pdf-books/computers/operating-systems/"> 15+ Free Operating System Books </a>
 - <a href="https://docplayer.net/186755178-Operating-systems-an-introduction-by-r-garg-g-verma.html"> Operating Systems: An Introduction - R. Garg, G Verna </a>
+- <a href="https://tldp.org/LDP/intro-linux/intro-linux.pdf"> Introduction to Linux: A Hands on Guide - Machtelt Garrells </a<